 As of February 2015, the Illinois Department of Agriculture has certified seven sesquicentennial farms in Madison County.
 In order to qualify, a farm must remain in the ownership of the same family for 150 years.
 James Henry Johnson established one of these farms in Foster Township, northeast of Alton, in 1850.

-James Henry Johnson was born in 1810 in Virginia to an enslaved woman in Virginia and spent his childhood in slavery.
-As a free man, he was a harness maker in Kentucky and worked in the lead mines of Missouri.
-He and his wife Eleanor (née Madden) started Oak Leaf Farm with an initial $130 purchase of 40 acres.
+James Henry Johnson was born in 1810 in Virginia to an enslaved woman and spent his early childhood in slavery.
+According to family lore, Johnson became a harness maker in Kentucky.
+He also worked in the lead mines of Missouri.
+He and his wife Eleanor (née Madden) started Oak Leaf Farm with an initial purchase of eighty acres.
 By the time of his death in 1863, Johnson had accumulated 200 acres of contiguous land worth $2,500.
 He had $1,218.20 in personal property, including $354 in livestock, a $2 grindstone, and a table and library valued at $8.

 In addition to farming, James founded and pastored Baptist churches in the Alton area.
 He served as a delegate representing Madison County at the 1856 Illinois State Convention of Colored Citizens.
 He worked for the State Repeal Association, which sought the repeal of the Illinois Black Laws restricting the rights of African Americans in the state.